Baton Rouge, Louisiana minor league baseball history: History

 In 1933, Baton Rouge joined the reformed Dixie League.
 The Baton Rouge Solons continued play and retained manager Josh Billings and several players from the previous season.
-The Solons finished the season with a 77–47 record and captured the Dixie League Championship.
+The Solons finished the season with a 77–47 record and captured the Dixie League championship.

 Baton Rouge remained as the Dixie League split into two halves in 1934, with the Baton Rouge Red Sticks playing in the East Dixie League.
-Struggling, the franchise moved to Clarksdale, Mississippi on June 11, 1935, to become the Clarksdale Ginners.
+Struggling, the franchise moved to Clarksdale, Mississippi on June 11, 1935, and continued play as the Clarksdale Ginners.

 Baton Rouge remained without a team until 1946, when the Baton Rouge Red Sticks became a charter member of the revived Evangeline League.
 Baton Rouge would remain as a stable franchise in the Evangeline League, playing as the Red Sticks from 1946 to 1955 and the Baton Rouge Rebels in 1956 and 1957.
 In 1950, the Red Sticks finished 82–58 and won the 1950 Evangeline League Championship and went on to make the playoffs in four of the next five seasons.
 On June 20, 1957, the Baton Rouge Rebels and Lafayette Oilers both folded.
 The Rebels were 24–35 at the time.

 The Evangeline League permanently folded following the 1957 season and had never become an integrated league, despite the efforts of major league affiliates (the Chicago Cubs) to assign players to the Lafayette Oilers and integrate team rosters.
 Lafayette was an affiliate of the Chicago Cubs.
 In 1956, some boycotts of attending games occurred after the Lafayette Oilers refused to accept the players' teams and Lafayette Parrish, home of the Baton Rouge Rebels, passed legislation making it illegal for black players to play in its ballparks.
 The Evangeline League itself also officially banned non-white players from appearing on their rosters.
 These blocks forced the major league teams to reassign the players to other leagues.
 Due to boycotts, the 1956 playoff finals, featuring Lafayette, were cancelled as a result.
 Both the Lafayette Oilers and the Baton Rouge Rebels folded before the end of the 1957 season, on June 20, 1957.